Kieffer87/68-Camaro/Console Gauges.md

 ![Temp Gauge](/images/1969%20Camaro%20Temperature%20Gauge%20Running%20Temp.jpg)

+- Fan Temperature Sensor ON at 195, OFF at 180
-- Idiot light sensor goes on at 235 degs.. which is the same temp as the red line on the gauge.
+- Original idiot light sensor goes on at 235 degs
 - Gauge normally reads 1 tick above 1/4 scale with the engine operating around 180 degrees, thats just how the originals work.

 ### Sender Ohms